-In August 2020, in response to the impact of the pandemic on general funds and the settlement of building work costs, the College borrowed £3 million on a 3-year fixed basis.
-Interest is payable quarterly in arrears at a rate of 1.8%, with repayment of the initial drawdown at the end of the 3 years.
-The College repaid this loan in December 2021 as part of a refinancing.
-The College borrowed £4m at a rate of 2.59% p.a. with interest payable quarterly in arrears.
+In December 2021, the College refinanced an existing loan and borrowed £4m at a rate of 2.59% p.a. with interest payable quarterly in arrears.
 The loan is for a period of 7 years in which the first two years do not require repayment of the capital component, with this being payable quarterly over the remaining 5 years.
+The original loan was taken out due to the impact of the pandemic and the settlement of building works.

-18 FUNDS OF THE COLLEGE MOVEMENTS
+19 FUNDS OF THE COLLEGE MOVEMENTS